 Recent years have seen an explosion in freely-breeding community and feral cats on the Flathead Indian Reservation with consequences for local ecology, humane concerns and growing frustration among concerned citizens, and there has been a near-complete absence of free spay-neuter services or trap-release programs to address this problem.
 There is a well-developed low-income assistance program for spay and neuter services through animal rescue services in Polson, but the vast majority of cats served by this program are owned (people will rarely pay to co-pay for cats that are not theirs).
 Moreover, the majority of cats on the Flathead Reservation are community or feral cats living in the rural communities.
 Therefore, the program cannot adequately address the problem.

-At this point, the easiest way of getting in touch with us is by contacting our founder at (406) 207-9338 or emailing him at firstname.lastname@example.org.
+At this point, the easiest way of getting in touch with us is via Facebook or contacting our founder and Executive Director at (406) 207-9338 or emailing him at email@example.com.

 Arlee Rehabilitation Center

 All Rights Reserved.